Capture of Fez (1576)

-The Capture of Fez occurred in 1576 at the Moroccan city of Fez, when an Algerian-Ottoman force from the Regency of Algiers supported the prince Abd al-Malik in gaining the throne of the Saadi Sultanate against his nephew and rival claimant Mulay Muhammed al-Mutawakkil in exchange for making the Sultanate an Ottoman vassal.
+The Capture of Fez took place in 1576 at Fez, when forces operating from the Regency of Algiers supported the Saadian prince Abd al-Malik in securing the Saadian throne against his nephew and rival claimant, Muhammad al-Mutawakkil.
+This support was linked to a political arrangement in which Abd al-Malik publicly acknowledged Ottoman supremacy in political practice.

 Background

-The Saadi sovereign Abdallah al-Ghalib had been paying an annual tribute of vassalage to the Ottomans, his successor al-Mutawakkil had to accept the conditions of Murad III by the end of 1574 and pay annual taxes, however this did not prevent the Ottomans from supporting Abd al-Malik against him.
+The Saadian ruler Abdallah al-Ghalib is reported to have remitted regular payments to Ottoman authorities in a tributary arrangement, and his successor al-Mutawakkil entered into an accommodation with Murad III that involved ongoing remittances.
+These arrangements, however, did not prevent the Regency of Algiers, acting within an Ottoman imperial context, from supporting Abd al-Malik’s competing claim.

-During his exile Abd al-Malik had learned Turkish, adopted the Ottoman dress, joined the Janissary corps and became a trusted member of the Ottoman establishment.
-Abd al-Malik petitioned Murad III for military assistance in seizing the Saadi throne from Al-Mutawakkil, he made a proposition of making Morocco an Ottoman vassal with little effort on the part of Istanbul.
+During his exile, Abd al-Malik learned Turkish, adopted Ottoman dress, and moved within the Janissary forcesa and became a trusted member of the Ottomans.
+He petitioned Murad III for assistance in pressing his claim to the Saadian throne and presented recognition of Ottoman supremacy as part of the political terms for such support.

 Battle

-In 1576 an Algerian-Ottoman force commanded by Ramazan Pasha and Abd al-Malik left Algiers to install Abd al-Malik as the ruler of Morocco and vassal to the Ottoman sultan.
-Among its divisions was a contingent of Janissaries, 1,000 Zwawas from the kingdom of Kuku and two thousand troops led by Abd al-Malik himself.
-A decisive battle took place at ar-Rukn, near Fez, which Al-Mutawakkil lost, in part due to the desertion of his Andalusian contingents right before the battle.
-Abd al-Malik then occupied Fez on 11 March 1576.
-Al-Mutawakkil fled to Marrakesh but was defeated again and forced to take refuge in the Sous.
-Abd al-Malik assumed rule over Morocco as a vassal of the Ottomans.
-Murad III’s name was recited in the Friday prayer and stamped on coinage, two traditional signs of sovereignty in the Islamic world.
+In 1576 an Regency of Algiers forces, commanded by Ramazan Pasha and accompanied by Abd al-Malik, departed Algiers (in present-day Algeria) to support his accession.
+Its forces reportedly included a contingent of Janissaries, about 1,000 Zwawas from the polity of Kuku, and additional troops under Abd al-Malik’s command.
+A decisive engagement took place at al-Rukn, near Fez (in present-day Morocco), in which al-Mutawakkil was defeated, reportedly in part because al-Dughali, commander of his Andalusian contingents, withdrew or defected on the eve of battle.

+Abd al-Malik entered Fez on 11 March 1576.
+Al-Mutawakkil fled toward Marrakesh, suffered further defeat, and ultimately sought refuge in the Sous.
+After taking power, Abd al-Malik publicly acknowledged Ottoman supremacy.
+Murad III’s name was proclaimed in the Friday khutba and struck on coinage, both recognized markers of political authority and hierarchical recognition in Islamic political life.